 4) Experiential Marketing

-This type of guerrilla marketing is the most abstract one.
-Part of its definition already contains the term “experiential”.
+This type of guerrilla marketing is the most abstract, and part of its definition already contains the term “experiential.”

-It is a guerrilla marketing method that creates experiences between brands/companies and potential customers or consumers.
+A guerrilla marketing method creates experiences between brands/companies and potential customers or consumers.

 Parts of such campaigns are often immersive experiences, stunts, events, product sampling, festivals, social content, PR stunts, digital campaigns, roadshows, partnerships, and more.

-The aim is to make it possible for the brand or company to interact directly with potential target customers.
+The aim is to enable the brand or company to interact directly with potential target customers.

-Here, it is again important that as part of the experience, the potential target audience or customers can experience the features and benefits of the respective products and services.
+Here, it is essential that, as part of the experience, the potential target audience or customers can experience the features and benefits of the respective products and services.

 6 Examples of Successful Guerrilla Marketing Campaigns